devesh1011/TJ-Tasks-2022-Devesh/README.md

 # TJ-Tasks-2022-Devesh

-### I did this Task in order to get Offline Interview for TechnoJam
+### I did this Task in order to be eligible for Offline Interview of TechnoJam

 # Easy Level Questions: